3lvis/Sync/README.md

 ![Sync](https://raw.githubusercontent.com/3lvis/Sync/master/Images/logo-v3.png)

-**Sync** eases your everyday job of parsing a JSON response and getting it into Core Data.
-It uses a convention-over-configuration paradigm to facilitate your workflow.
+**Sync** eases your everyday job of parsing a JSON response and syncing it with Core Data. **Sync** is a lightweight Swift library that uses a convention-over-configuration paradigm to facilitate your workflow.

 <div align = "center">
   <a href="https://cocoapods.org/pods/Sync">